-What about tax savings?
+Tax savings.
 Implementing and funding a cash balance plan could substantially increase tax-deductible contributions, resulting in significant tax savings to participants.
 Cash balance contributions could reduce both taxable income and adjusted gross income, so high-income earners may move into a lower tax bracket.
 With increased taxes and new taxes implemented at the federal, state, and local tax levels, tax savings from contributions into cash balance plans and subsequent earnings can be significant.

-- Companies already contributing to employees' retirement savings or willing to do so.
+Companies already contributing to employees' retirement savings or willing to do so.
 These plans are often established for key executives and highly compensated employees but are also suitable for others.
 A cash balance plan typically provides a minimum company contribution of 3 percent to 4 percent for staff, on top of 5 percent to 7.5 percent of pay in a separate 401(k) profit-sharing plan.

-- Companies with consistent profit patterns.
+Companies with consistent profit patterns.
 Because a cash balance plan is a pension plan with required employer contributions, consistent cash flow and profits are essential.

 - With a higher contribution threshold than a 401(k), a cash balance plan can significantly affect your assets under management and perhaps your payout at your firm.